Skip to content

 Behr Midnight Blue

 Midnight Blue is a classic navy blue that should go with almost anything you already have.
 I like it with Dolphin Fin because every coastal palette needs a nautical navy!
-(Naut-y navy! … I’ll see myself out.)
+(A naut-y navy! … I’ll see myself out.)

 Paint dot of Behr Dolphin Fin beside a paint dot of Midnight Blue